In Defense of the Option Trader

 To be honest, trading stock options speculatively is not my forte.
 I am not an option trader, a speculator, or a gambler (most of the time anyway), but I will be the first to say that speculators get a bad rap.

-The speculative option trader is often maligned as short-sighted, unrealistic, and greedy.
-Speculative option trading is ridiculed as a lottery mindset.
 It's judged as reckless and way too risky.
 It's for those who want to get rich quick, and as every true investor knows, so the assumption goes, getting rich quick just doesn't happen.

-No doubt, there's a lot of truth to these biases, but biases they still are.
 Yes, foolish people with money can piss away the contents of their brokerage account in short order by trading stock options too aggressively.
 But the fact is, certain people are constitutionally very well-suited for aggressive option trading strategies.

 I just don't happen to be one of them.